 Telehealth systems always include a digital platform to access, store, share, and secure patient medical data.
 Some telehealth platforms are software that needs to be installed on a practice or health system’s local server, and can only be accessed on that network.
 Cloud-based telehealth platforms, on the other hand, live online and can be accessed from any computer or compatible mobile device with the right login information.
 Many telehealth platforms also now include a mobile app version that lets users logon via their smartphones while on the go.

-You should always consider what features and functions are included in a telemedicine platform.
+You should always consider what features and functions are included in a telemedicine system.
 Depending on the telehealth system, you might need to purchase several different software packages.
-For instance, some systems have completely different platforms for real-time telehealth vs. store-and-forward solutions.
+For instance, some telehealth systems have completely different platforms for real-time telehealth vs. store-and-forward solutions.

 Mobile Medical Devices